 I believe that this book is an EXCELLENT base to at least attempt to open some lines of communication between liberals and conservatives, but I suspect that Haidt is in for a shock -- maybe somewhat equivalent to the shock that Edward O Wilson wrote "Sociobiology" back in the '70s.

-The "divine view" of liberals is that there is no God and man is an infinitely malleable blank slate.
-While proving that there is no god (or that there is) is not going to happen, it is already known that man is not a blank slate, and at least in the "next few millennia" not likely to be improved upon much.
-Wilson was trashed for stating the basic outline of what a "human nature" was likely to be, now here comes Haidt with some fairly solid research showing what it is.
+The "divine faith" of liberals is that there is no God and man is an infinitely malleable blank slate.
+While proving that there is no god (or that there is) is not going to happen, it is scientifically known that man is not a blank slate, and at least in the "next few millennia" not likely to be improved upon much.
+Wilson was trashed for stating the basic outline of what a "human nature" was likely to be, now here comes Haidt with some fairly solid research showing what it actually is.

 As Wilson outlined in "Consilience", the more science moves forward, the more we begin to see the fact of an intricate and complex human that is no less difficult to mold to our desires than ecologists are realizing the ecology of the planet is.
-We are each little ecosystems honed by selection to interact within the the planetary and social constructs that we are born with and into.
+We are each little ecosystems honed by selection (or created by God) to interact within the the planetary and social constructs that we are born with and into.